Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Related Work

-According to our best of knowledge, no existing work has been proposed for camouflaged instance segmentation officially.
-Obviously we notice the lack of a large-scale dataset for the training and testing purposes.
-Therefore, in this paper, we build a benchmark for the task of camouflaged instance segmentation by training instance segmentation methods on our newly constructed CAMO++ dataset.
-We further conduct extensive evaluation of state-of-the-art instance segmentation methods in various scenarios.
+To the best of our knowledge, this is the first work to address camouflaged instance segmentation.
+Given the lack of a large-scale dataset for training and testing purposes, we created a benchmark for the task of camouflaged instance segmentation by training instance segmentation methods on our newly constructed CAMO++ dataset.
+We further conducted an extensive evaluation of state-of-the-art instance segmentation methods in various scenarios.